Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 Well, part of me wants to go immediately to Auden's "Elegy for Yeats" and say, "Poetry makes nothing happen."
-But of course, that line is a lot richer and more complex in the context of the poem, so it would be dishonest of me to say that.
+But of course that line is a lot richer and more complex in the context of the poem, so it would be dishonest of me to say that.
 My cynical self is aware that the world would just as soon believe that poets didn't exist sometimes.
 It's not really concerned.
-But there's another voice in my head that says, Oh, they're actually very interested, they need poets, they value poets, and most of them understand they could never possibly do-or say anything like that, so please continue to bring poets into the world and have poets continue to tell us what we need to hear.
+But there's another voice in my head that says, Oh, they're actually very interested, they need poets, they value poets, and most of them understand they could never possibly do-or say-anything like that, so please continue to bring poets into the world and have poets continue to tell us what we need to hear.

 Surely every poet would love to write a poem that would make something happen.
 But how many poems have?
-There’s a lot of talk these days about “Howl” and how it was a poem that changed the world.
+There’s a lot of talk these days of “Howl” and how it was a poem that changed the world.
 That’s hype.
 The poem didn’t change the world.
 It did change the world of poetry and it did change poetry’s relationship with the world and it was enormously important and continues to be so.
 I think poetry is capable of a lot of great things that will not have a lot of immediate impact but that, long term, can begin to move culture into the direction that might allow us to survive.
 I guess I am optimistic.
 And I do think, too, it’s probably possible for poetry to be a larger force in the mass culture of this country.
-Of course, there’s a reason everybody loves the poet everybody loves—Bill Collins.
-Billy is a friend of mine, and I value his work, and yet there are people who think his work trivial, schtick, a joke, and they’re missing the point.
-Billy has an opening, sort of a prefatory poem in every book, and I was looking at the first poem in his new book The Trouble with Poetry, and it’s so much more complex than it seems.
+Of course, there’s a reason everybody loves the poet everybody loves, who isn't the poet everybody loves—Billy Collins.
+Billy is a friend of mine, and I value his work, and yet there are people who think his work trivial, schtick, a joke, and they’re just missing the point.
+Billy has an opening, sort of a prefatory poem in every book, and I was looking at the first poem in his new book, The Trouble with Poetry, and it’s so much more complex than it seems.
 It's an edgy and strange and wonderful poem.
-And most of that level in Billy's best poems is not dawning on the vast majority of people who are reading him; most of it is not being recognized by literary people because they' re too pissed off about all those other "unwashed" folks reading him.
+And most of that level in Billy's best poems is not dawning on the vast majority of people who are reading him; most of it is not being recognized by literary people because they're too pissed off about all those other "unwashed" folks reading him.
 I like being in the middle.
 I like giving these poems their due and seeing what's there.
 They're not all masterpieces.
 Can you imagine being the poet everybody likes?
 It would be a fate worse than death.
 But just as bad, being a poet that only those with advanced degrees and tenure can read.

 ZACHARY VINEYARD